There is a 1 in 3 chance that someone elected as a UKIP MEP will no longer be a party member by the time of the next election.

 No doubt in full agreement with her previous comments, if not her later ones, is Roger Helmer, who defected from the Conservative Party to UKIP, following his disenchantment with the Conservatives’ direction of travel.
 In defecting in 2012, he highlighted differences with the party over Britain’s continuing membership of the European Union, and personality clashes with the Conservative Party Chair, Baroness Warsi.
 Helmer is well known for his controversial views on rape, homosexuals, global warming, and the NHS.

 The recent debates between Nigel Farage and Nick Clegg seem to have signalled UKIP’s arrival as a major party in British politics.
 If they are to make the break into the mainstream, Farage will be very eager to put the era of ceaseless defections,sackings and resignations behind him.
 Otherwise, any MPs the party does manage to get elected to Westminster in 2015 might not be staying on the UKIP benches for very long.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.